paul-rosero/Massage-Spa/spec.md

 Specs:
 - [x] Use Sinatra to build the app
-- [ ] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database
-- [ ] Include more than one model class (e.g. User, Post, Category)
+- [x] Include more than one model class (e.g. User, Post, Category) MassageSpa and Clients
-- [ ] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) Massage Spa has many clients
-- [ ] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) Clients belong to Massage Spa
-- [ ] Include user accounts with unique login attribute (username or email)
+- [x] Include user accounts with unique login attribute (username or email) email login attribute
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users
 - [ ] Include user input validations